Clarice Carson

 Clarice Carson (née Katz; December 23, 1929 – May 2, 2015) was a Canadian soprano singer who made her name in opera from the 1950 to 1986.
-Born to Polish émigrés in Montreal, she sought to become a signer at an early age and made her public début at the Sarah Fischer Concert.
+Born to Polish émigrés in Montreal, she sought to become a signer at an early age and made her public début at the Sarah Fischer Concerts.
 A first operatic appearance for Carson followed in 1953 and she portrayed various lead roles in performances across the world.
 She was inducted into the Canadian Opera Hall of Fame in 1998 and became the first Canadian to receive a commemorative plaque at the National Opera Center in New York in 2013.

 Biography

-She was born Clarice Katz in Montreal, Quebec on December 23, 1929.
+She was born Clarice Katz in Montreal, Quebec, on December 23, 1929.
 She was the daughter of Polish émigrés who were employed in the garment industry.
 Although Carson's parents desired her to become a bookkeeper, her objective was to sing from an early age.
 She began studying professional vocal studies with soprano Pauline Donalda and pianist Jacqueline Richard in Montreal at the age of 19, before moving to New York to be taught by Julia Drobner.
 Katz adopted the local stage name Clarice Carson, which she subsequently adopted as her legal name.

 Carson made her public début at the Sarah Fischer Concert series in Montreal in 1956, and later her first operatic appearance at the Opéra de Montréal as the Lady in Waiting in Macbeth three years later.
 In 1960, she was cast as Micaëla in Carmen and as Siebel in Goethe's Faust three years later.
 With those roles, Carson received more offers to work in opera.
 She signed her first major contract with the New York City Opera to be part of its national tour for the 1965–66 season and made her début as the Countess of The Marriage of Figaro.
 For the 1966–1967 season, Carson accepted a deal to join the Metropolitan Opera National Company.
 There, she appeared as Violetta in La traviata and the Female Chorus in The Rape of Lucretia.
 Carson subsequently spent three more seasons from 1967 to 1970 at the Metropolitan Opera, playing the Pamina in The Magic Flute.
 In December 1968, she came to further attention by portraying Musetta in La bohème, after two of the singers were afflicted by illness.
 Carson was later cast in Tosca from March to April 1969.
 Overall, she sang in 63 performances in ten roles at the Metropolitan Opera.